 How Do You Get Honey in Stardew Valley

 As we mentioned above, there are a couple of different ways to go about getting Honey in Stardew Valley.
-The list below showcases the different ways that you can get Honey in the game.
+The list below showcases the different ways that you can get some for yourself in the game:

 - Bee Houses